betacraft/AppSurferApi/sections/apps.md

 ### 4.1 Using UID:

-Returns details of a ap.
+Returns details of a app.

 URL - /v1/publisher/apps/:app_uid